Inpatient & Residential Rehab

 The Benefits of Treatment: Inpatient vs. Residential

-Inpatient and residential treatment approaches both offer certain benefits, as one size does not fit all.
+Inpatient and residential treatment both offer certain benefits.
 Not everyone can afford to live in a residential treatment facility away from their family, home, job, and other responsibilities.
 However, others might require this type of setting to learn life skills, cope with substance abuse and mental health issues, and stabilize medically.
 There is a sense of safety that comes with living in a long-term facility where your sobriety is consistently monitored and you are surrounded by others who have the same goal as you.

 Inpatient treatment takes less time, allowing patients to re-enter society more quickly than those in residential treatment.
 Upon discharge from inpatient treatment, you can be connected with medical, psychological, and community services.
 These can include doctors who can provide medication management, outpatient therapy that can address mental health issues, support groups in the area, and other community services that you may require.
 In essence, it is possible to receive the services on an outpatient basis that you would receive in a residential treatment facility.
 The only difference is that you can continue living at home and tending to your daily responsibilities.